acarreras/devart-template/project_posts/2014-03-28-7_Second_Prototype.md

 ![KLE pillow helio](../project_images/secondproto/KLE_pillow_helio.jpg "KLE pillow helio")

 ## Workshop & Expo
 A 5 days workshop could let participants to build different "Kits de Libertad de Expresión / Freedom of Speech Kits" using and exploring different materials.
-The result of the worksop can be then showcased in an art gallery where visitors and remote users can send messages to the different KLE's banners.
+The result of the workshop can be then showcased in an art gallery where visitors and remote users can send in real time messages to the different KLE's banners.